trashhalo/markdown-resume/readme.md

 #Markdown Resume
 A tiny vagrant box that lets you maintain a resume in markdown.
-Supports converting from markdown to pdf via pandoc.
+Supports converting from markdown to pdf, docx and html

 ## Environment Setup
 1. Install [Virtualbox](https://www.virtualbox.org/)